midnight-madman/blog/posts/2023-01-01-Obsidian-Setup.md

 - Create first folder structure based on the [PARA-Method](https://www.lucapallotta.com/para/)
 - Link [Readwise](https://readwise.io/) highlights into Resources (see Plugins below)
 - Create daily template and use it
-- Ongoing: fine-tune templates and create new topics and links between them whenever I stumble upon it
+- Ongoing: fine-tune templates and create new topics and links between them whenever I stumble upon them
-    - No additional

-# Plugins
+## Plugins

 Obsidian is great right after installation.
 I didn't want to waste time to fine-tune, so installed the Minimal theme and these four plugins: